thetascott/OWASP-Juice-Shop/README.md

-# OWASP Juice Shop Ethical Hacking
+# OWASP Juice Shop ethical hacking

 ## Login as administrator using SQL injection
 Intercepted the login request and injected a SQL payload in place of the email address to log in as the administrator without a password.